CyVerse-learning-materials/data_store_guide/step2.rst

 **Ubuntu 20.04**

-In Ubuntu 20.04, the iRODS iCommands package depends on the ``multiarch-support_2.27`` and ``libssl1.0.0`` packages that are no longer available in the base repositories.
-These need to be downloaded and installed manually as in the following example.
+In Ubuntu 20.04, the iRODS iCommands package depends on the``libssl1.0.0`` package, which pre-depends on the ``multiarch-support_2.27`` package.
+The latter two packages are no longer available in the base repositories and need to be downloaded and installed manually.

 .. code:: bash